WEBINAR: Proving CTV Performance in an Outcomes-First World

 How Does CTV Work With Omnichannel Marketing?

-In the past, the best you could hope for when advertising on TV was increased brand awareness.
-That’s because, unlike direct response marketing tactics that trigger immediate action, TV commercials often expose viewers to a product or service without giving any clear call to action.
+Unlike direct-response marketing tactics that trigger immediate action, TV commercials often expose viewers to a product or service without providing a clear call to action.

 Similarly, traditional TV ad campaigns don’t provide media buyers with information on which viewers see a given commercial, making it impossible to incorporate impressions into an omnichannel approach.

 With streaming services like Hulu and CTV devices like Roku, this all changed.
-Advertisers now have the option to precisely target viewers using first- and third-party data, and then retarget those who watched an ad on other devices via display, online video, audio, and more.
+Advertisers now have the option to precisely target viewers using first- and third-party data, and then retarget those who watched an ad on other devices via display, online video, and audio.

-In this way, brands and agencies were able to start creating cohesive CTV-first experiences that nurtured buyers down the funnel.
+In this way, brands and agencies began creating cohesive CTV-first experiences that nurtured buyers down the funnel.
 This turned a living room TV into a performance channel, allowing innovators to integrate CTV into their omnichannel strategy.

 Examples of Connected TV Retargeting

-CTV retargeting isn’t a rigid playbook, and it can be fully customized based on how your buyers behave.
-You’ll also want to consider what your unique marketing funnel looks like and which channels are not worth it.
+CTV retargeting isn’t a rigid playbook.
+It can be fully customized based on how your buyers behave.
+You’ll also want to consider your unique marketing funnel and which channels are not worth it.

 Here are some examples of CTV retargeting: